skvrahul/SwiggyOrderHooks/README.md

 ## TODO
- [] Each 'OrderProcessor' is currently invoked synchronously.
+ - [ ] Each 'OrderProcessor' is currently invoked synchronously.
 Should probably move that to an async model.
- [] Bake de-duplication of orders into the framework.
+ - [ ] Bake de-duplication of orders into the framework.
 Currently anytime an order is updated, the OrderProcessor is invoked and your custom OrderProcessor is responsible for handling duplicates.
-    - See: `swiggy_order_hooks.examples.RestDBOrderProcessor` for a crude implementation [] Add some tests
+    - See: [`swiggy_order_hooks.example.RestDBOrderProcessor`](./swiggy_order_hooks/example/restdb_processor.py) for a crude implementation
+ - [ ] Add some tests
- [] Add more concrete docs
+ - [ ] Add more concrete docs